 Crema Catalana is a Spanish dessert from the region of Catalonia.
 It is flavored with citrus peel (lemon and orange) and cinnamon.
 Creme brulee is a French dessert that is flavored with vanilla bean.
 Additionally, Crema Catalana uses whole milk in the recipe, while creme brulee is cream based.
 Lastly, crema catalana does not need to bake in the oven in a bain marie (water bath) as it is cooked on the stovetop, while creme brulee does.

 It's also interesting to note that crema catalana is one of Europe's oldest desserts on record.
-It was mentioned in the famous medieval Catalan cookbook Llibre de Sent Soví (published in 1324!).
-References to creme brulee didn't appear in print until centuries later, in the 1691 cookbook Cuisinier royal et bourgeois.
+It was mentioned in the famous medieval Catalan cookbook Llibre de Sent Soví (published in 1324).
+References to creme brulee didn't appear in print until centuries later, in the 1691 cookbook Le Cuisinier royal et bourgeois.

 If you don't have a blowtorch or a hot iron handy, you can caramelize the crema catalana in the oven.
 Put it under the broiler (the hottest possible top heat) until you see the sugar melting and crystalizing.
 Make sure your dish is oven safe for high temperatures and keep a close eye on it -- it can burn in an instant!
 It might not get as caramelized as the other methods, but it will definitely work.